Daemon Configuration

 By default, the Docker Daemon can only accessible within the same host as it's only listening on the Unix Socket.
 Of course, Docker Daemon can also listen on a TCP interface on the Docker host.

-- 192.168.0.196 = Any IP address
+- 192.168.0.196 = IP address of the host/machine

 - 2375 = standard port for Docker (unencrypted traffic)